mtiller/siren-nav/README.md

 call.
 This necessarily must perform a (`POST`) request and returns a `NavResponse` object.
 Again, note that this is not itself a promise of anything, but intead a "holder" of a promise to the result.
 The actual request could have been requested (via the `get` or `getSiren` methods).
-But in this case, the `followLocation` method transforms returns a fresh `SirenNav` instance.
+But in this case, the `followLocation` method initiates a new request that returns a fresh `SirenNav` instance.
 In other words, the chaining continues by turning a `SirenNav` instance into a `NavResponse` instance and back again into a `SirenNav` instance.